GuiNog29/BanPal/README.md

 And i'm using for study and pratice

 Instalação
-Tendo docker instalado no seu PC, inicie o
+Tendo docker instalado no seu PC
 Na raiz do projeto execute os seguintes comandos

 npm run up:dev